-Merriam-Webster defines engineering as "the application of science and mathematics by which the properties of matter and the sources of energy in nature are made useful to people".
+Merriam-Webster defines engineering as "the application of science and mathematics by which the properties of matter and energy sources in nature are useful to people."
 In other words, engineering is the process of making science useful.
-Scientists observe the natural world, develop theories about what they see, then experiment to try to prove (or disprove) their theories.
-Once the theories have been put through the wringer and have survived, engineers take the science and apply it to realworld problems-they make the science useful to people.
+Scientists observe the natural world, develop theories about what they see, and then experiment to prove (or disprove) their theories.
+Once the theories have been put through the wringer and survived, engineers take the science and apply it to real-world problems-they make it useful to people.
 Consequently, engineering is also often referred to as applied science.